JoeKun/freebsd-configuration/documentation/freebsd/freebsd.md

 The main drive that ships with the Mac Mini uses Core Storage.
 We'd like to use some of that disk space for partitions dedicated to FreeBSD, so we need to disable Core Storage.

-To do that, we will re-install OS X Yosemite from scratch.
+To do that, we will re-install OS X El Capitan from scratch.

-### Prepare a USB drive with a bootable image of the OS X Yosemite installer
+### Prepare a USB drive with a bootable image of the OS X El Capitan installer

- * Boot the Mac Mini to OS X Yosemite, and go to the App Store.
+ * Boot the Mac Mini to OS X El Capitan, and go to the App Store.
- * Search for "OS X Yosemite", and download it.
-You may get some warning about OS X Yosemite already being installed; just ignore the warning and confirm the download.
+ * Search for "OS X El Capitan", and download it.
+You may get some warning about OS X El Capitan already being installed; just ignore the warning and confirm the download.
- * Once the download has complete, the OS X Yosemite setup assistant will launch.
+ * Once the download has complete, the OS X El Capitan setup assistant will launch.
 Just quit it.
  * Plug a USB drive.
  * Using the "Disk Utility" application, re-partition the USB drive with a GUID Partition Table, and a single partition with an HFS+ volume named "USB".
  * Open Terminal, and enter the following command:

-   `$ sudo /Applications/Install\ OS\ X\ Yosemite.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ Yosemite.app --nointeraction`
+   `$ sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --nointeraction`

-### Re-install OS X Yosemite
+### Re-install OS X El Capitan

  * Boot into the USB drive.
  * Launch Terminal.